angus-mackenzie/ASD-Notes/ASD03.md

 Analysis -> Requirement specification -> Design -> Implementation -> Testing and Integration -> Operation and Maintenance

 * Linear, sequential

+Example:
 * Teams gather requirements
 * Develop the product
-* Test it to see if they implemented the specification correctly.
+* Test it to see if they implemented the specification correctly
-* After release they gain insight into what the customer actually desired.
+* After release they gain insight into what the customer actually desired

-Version 2
+So now they create Version 2
 * The target has changed
 * Not all is lost
 * Given more money you can try again
-* There is a good chance the team learned quite a bit about what their customers actually desired.
+* There is a good chance the team learned quite a bit about what their customers actually desired
     * Next rocket has a better chance of landing closer to the actual customer needs

 ## Waterfall Concepts